What is Coordinated Procurement?

 - Establish fair, equitable and transparent processes;

-Involve agencies and industry in the CPC the process through consultation and regular communication, and
+Involve entities and industry in the coordinated procurement process through consultation and regular communication, and

 - Optimise government savings through price reductions, improved efficiencies and promotion of behavioural change.

-To decide which goods or services are suitable for a coordinated procurement arrangement Finance conducts a scoping study to examine agencies’ needs, the industry and market, administrative arrangements, volumes and values as well as consulting with industry and agencies.
+To decide which goods or services are suitable for a coordinated procurement arrangement Finance conducts a scoping study to examine entities needs, the industry and market, administrative arrangements, volumes and values as well as consulting with industry and entities.